top of page

 Collaborators

-Josh Snodgrass, University of Oregon; Larry Sugiyama, University of Oregon; Melissa Liebert, Northern Arizona University; Samuel Urlacher, Baylor University; Felicia Madimenos, CUNY Queens; Josh Schrock, Northwestern University; Chris Harrington, University of Oregon; Tara Robins, University of Colorado - Colorado Springs; Richard Bribiescas, Yale University; Dorsa Amir, Boston College.
+Josh Snodgrass, University of Oregon; Larry Sugiyama, University of Oregon; Melissa Liebert, Northern Arizona University; Samuel Urlacher, Baylor University; Felicia Madimenos, CUNY Queens; Josh Schrock, Northwestern University; Chris Harrington, University of Oregon; Tara Robins, University of Colorado - Colorado Springs; Richard Bribiescas, Yale University; Dorsa Amir, Duke University.

 About